KKonaW/Replacer-Skill-for-Tera-Starscape-Menma/README.md

-## To add more skills go to folder class to find skill IDs or here
+## -To add more skills go to folder class to find skill IDs or here

 https://raw.githubusercontent.com/neowutran/TeraDpsMeterData/master/skills/skills-EU-EN.tsv